 James Ratliff has had years of experience selling the art of many now famous artists such as Calder, O’Keefe, Gorman, Zuniga, Tamayo and Scholder, to name a few….. and will not settle for inferior or mass produced works, as Jim Ratliff it is always about looking out for the art lover as well as the artist.

-Patricia Ratliff is a multi-faceted person who has spent years as a music teacher in both elementary schools and at the college level.
-She has Master’s degrees both in piano performance and music education, and has enjoyed teaching private piano to gifted students for many years.
+Patricia Ratliff was a multi-faceted person who has spent years as a music teacher in both elementary schools and at the college level.
+She had Master’s degrees both in piano performance and music education, and has enjoyed teaching private piano to gifted students for many years.

-Pat has painted off and on for most of her life and now finds painting to be something she wants to focus on when the time will allow.
+Pat had painted off and on for most of her life.
 Her style might be called Magic Realism.

 The arts, whether visual or musical, have played a continuous part in Pat’s life and serve to put balance into her world.
-Both Pat and Jim welcome you to the James Ratliff Gallery and are here to engage your artistic sensibilities and to provide the service and support you may need while perusing the myriad forms of art found in the gallery.
+Both Pat and Jim welcome you to the James Ratliff Gallery, and Jim is here to engage your artistic sensibilities and to provide the service and support you may need while perusing the myriad forms of art found in the gallery.